raidlman/1d-pong/README.md

 CI (clock in) is connected to SCK and DI (data in) is connected to MOSI.
 The power lines are directly connected to the power source.

+## Features
+* Game starts immediately after a few seconds
+  - You might not need a reset button, if you're willing to switch power off and on.

 ## Feature Requests / Ideas from "Lange nacht der Computerspiele / HTWK Leipzig"

 * Allow hits one off (+-1 outside of hit box)